SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/02-Problem-03.md

 `We have no customer with this ID!`

-Otherwise add the amount to the corresponding customer in a property named **totalMoney** and store **the transaction information** (see the example for more clarity).
-After this **return the total money** of the corresponding customer and a dollar sign:
+Otherwise, add the amount to the corresponding customer in a property named **totalMoney** and store **the transaction information** (see the example for more clarity).
+After this, **return the total money** of the corresponding customer and a dollar sign:

 `{totalMoney}$`